ayushpandey/Google-Calendar/README.md

 Clone the repo or download the zip. then follow these steps.

-1) Start an instance of mongodb on port 27017 (Yes! the port has to be 27017 because i made it that way).
+1) Start an instance of mongodb on port 27017 (Yes! the port has to be 27017 because i made it that way). \n
 2) Browse to the repository using you terminal. and run the following commands:
       > npm install
       > npm start